OutSystems/docs-howtos/src/front-end/prevent-download/prevent-download.md

 You can use a variety of methods to pervent users from copying text or images.
 Let's take a look ah them.

 ## Disable selection
-Any content inside a container or other element with the “basic-protect” class will generally not be selectable by users.
+Any content inside a container or other element with the “basic-protect” class is generally not selectable by users.

-This is accomplished by adding CSS code in the **[Style Sheet Editor](https://success.outsystems.com/Documentation/11/Developing_an_Application/Design_UI/Look_and_Feel/Cascading_Style_Sheets_(CSS))**.
+You accomplish this by adding CSS code in the **[Style Sheet Editor](https://success.outsystems.com/Documentation/11/Developing_an_Application/Design_UI/Look_and_Feel/Cascading_Style_Sheets_(CSS))**.

 	.basic-protect * {